solhuebner/PCA9685-Arduino/README.md

 //#define PCA9685_ENABLE_DEBUG_OUTPUT     1
 ```

-## Servo Control Note
+## Servo Control

 Many 180 degree controlled digital servos run on a 20ms pulse width (50Hz update frequency) based duty cycle, and do not utilize the entire pulse width for their -90/+90 degree control.
 Typically, 2.5% of the 20ms pulse width (0.5ms) is considered -90 degrees, and 12.5% of the 20ms pulse width (2.5ms) is considered +90 degrees.
 This roughly translates to raw PCA9685 PWM values of 102 and 512 (out of the 4096 value range) for -90 to +90 degree control, but may need to be adjusted to fit your specific servo (e.g. some I've tested run ~130 to ~525 for their -90/+90 degree control).

-Also be aware that driving some servos past their -90/+90 degrees of movement can cause a little plastic limiter pin to break off and get stuck inside of the gearing, which could potentially cause the servo to become jammed.
-See the PCA9685_ServoEvaluator class to assist with calculating PWM values from Servo angle values.
+Also, please be aware that driving some servos past their -90/+90 degrees of movement can cause a little plastic limiter pin to break off and get stuck inside of the gearing, which could potentially cause the servo to become jammed and no longer function.

+See the PCA9685_ServoEvaluator class to assist with calculating PWM values from Servo angle values, if you desire that level of fine tuning.

 ## Example Usage